hashicorp/vault-selinux-policies/README.md

 ### Caveats

 * The SELinux policy file contexts, used as part of SELinux labelling, map to where the packaged versions of Vault install their config, data and log files.
 The Vault packages are available from: https://learn.hashicorp.com/tutorials/vault/getting-started-install
-* The SELinux policies do allow fairly open outbound network traffic.
+* The SELinux policies do allow fairly open outbound network traffic, although not outbound HTTP access by default.
 * The SELinux policies haven't been tested with Vault+Consul, or other storage engines, except for Integrated Storage.
 * The current policy is in Enforced Mode (which will block and audit), but can be edited into Permissive Mode (which will audit only).